lore-masc/POWERTChannel_Thesis/README.md

 - **Resources consuption**.
 Training and preparation of two model versions.
 - **Source-LI Android app**.
 Developing an app works as a sender of the bitstream using the quantized network (L) and Idle state.
 - **Source-HL Android app**.
 Developing an app works as a sender of the bitstream using the normal (H) and the quantized (L) networks.
 - **Sink1 Android app**.
 Developing an app in order to retrieve and decode bits using the CPU workload.
+It operates in an Online mode.
 - **Sink2 Android app**.
 Developing an app in order to retrieve and decode bits using the FP unit running the first layer of the normal network.
+It operates in an Offline mode.

 ## Author
 [Lorenzo Masciullo](https://www.linkedin.com/in/lorenzo-masciullo-b963b1114/).